Nigerians react to claims by Presidency that Fr Mbaka ask for contract as compensation for support

-Reactions have begun to flood in as Presidency through Senior Assistant to the President on Media and Publicity, Garba Shehu, revealed that outspoken clergyman, Fr Mbaka was angry because he didn’t get a contract from Muhammadu Buhari.
+Reactions have begun to flood in as Presidency through Senior Assistant to the President on Media and Publicity, Garba Shehu, revealed to trail claims by the Presidency that outspoken clergyman, Reverend Father Ejike Mbaka was angry because he didn’t get contracts from Muhammadu Buhari as compensation for his support.

 READ ALSO: Ekiti 2022: Cold war brews in PDP group over Olujimi, Akerele’s guber ambition

-Fr Mbaka also gave his blessing to Nnamdi Kanu and the proscribed IPOB movement.
+But in switch reaction, The APC through its deputy spokesperson, Nabena had threatened to expose Father Mbaka to the Vatican.

+The presidency, however, said Father Mbaka had sought a contract from the presidency which he didn’t get.

-Nigerians on social media have defended the clergyman saying it is not wrong to ask for contract provided he can deliver.
+But Nigerians on social media have defended the clergyman saying it is not wrong to ask for a contract provided he can deliver.

 See Garba Shehu’s tweet below: